ryanmcggg/repeat_distributions/README.md

 Run each notebook cell in order. <br>
  <br>
 Scripts provided for running the full grid of computational models on a Slurm-based cluster. <br>
-Run time will vary based on cluster performance. <br>
+Run time will vary based on cluster performance (likely hours to days). <br>
  <br>
 Expected output: <br>
 All plots (.pdf images) included in the manuscript. <br>